 Aseem Chipalkatti - Board President

-Aseem Chipalkatti is a Seattle native who is excited to advocate for and promote the goals of the South Asian and overarching AAPI communities in his hometown.
+Aseem Chipalkatti is a lifelong Seattle resident who is excited to advocate for and promote the goals of the South Asian and overarching AAPI communities in his hometown.
 He sees SAATWA as one of the many nascent efforts nationwide to transform the South Asian community into a potent political force.
 He has worked in politics in Philadelphia, Sacramento, and the Greater Seattle Area.
 As a proud Venture for America alumnus, Aseem has worked for startups in both Philadelphia and St. Louis.
 He received a BA from Claremont McKenna College, and is finishing his JD at UPenn.

 K. Jennifer Johal - Board Vice President